What does “shippai” mean in Japanese?

 - shippai – 失敗 (しっぱい) : a noun meaning ‘failure’ in Japanese.
 This can also work as plural.
 Learn more about Japanese plural.

-Native speakers use this noun to refer to an unsuccessful result of something in Japanese.
-So, its usage is similar to that of the English noun, “failure”, I think.
+Native speakers use this noun to refer to an unsuccessful result or results in Japanese.
+So, the usage is similar to that of the English noun, “failure”, I think.

 The definition and meaning are simple and clear.
 To understand this noun more clearly, however, let me explain its kanji characters in detail, one by one.

-The kanji expression of “shippai” consists of the following two characters:
+The kanji expression of “shippai” consists of the following two kanji characters:

-- 失 : a kanji character widely used to mean ‘to lose’ or ‘to miss’ in Japanese.
+- 失 : a kanji character widely used to refer to the act of losing or missing.

-- 敗 : a kanji character widely used to mean ‘to lose’ in Japanese.
+- 敗 : a kanji character widely used to refer to the act of losing.

-From these two kanji characters, we can understand that “shippai” consists of the two similar kanji characters and that its very basic concept is losing.
-This kanji concept is not completely in line with the meaning, but still very close, I think.
-Unsuccessful results are often achieved after losing.
+From these two kanji characters, we can understand that “shippai” literally means ‘losing and losing’ in Japanese.
+This literal interpretation is not completely in line with the actual meaning, but still understandable, I think.
+We often achieve unsuccessful results after losing to opponents.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “shippai” through the detailed kanji check above.

-Then, let me explain how to use “shippai” through the example sentences below.
+So far, I’ve explained the definition and meaning of “shippai” together with its kanji characters.
+Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “failure” in Japanese